weaverwhale/agents-playground/README.md

-# Chat Application
+# 🐳 Agent Chat Application

-This project provides a chat interface to interact with an AI assistant.
+This project provides a chat interface to interact with an AI agent.

 ## Project Structure

-- **Backend**: FastAPI-based streaming API endpoint for the AI assistant
+- **Backend**: FastAPI-based streaming API endpoint for the AI agent, offering http, SSR, and Socket.io endpoints
-- **Frontend**: React-based chat interface
+- **Frontend**: React-based chat interface using Socket.io for real-time communication

 ## Setup and Installation